Facebook Pixel Prime vs Zoom Lenses: Which Lens Type Is Best?

 Prime vs Zoom Lenses: Which Lens Type Is Best?

 Which is better, a prime or a zoom lens?
-Which kind of lens should you get?
-The prime vs zoom lens debate goes back decades, but here’s the truth: Neither lens type is fundamentally better than the other.
-Instead, different lenses are useful for different situations.
+What kind of lens should you get?
+The prime versus zoom lens debate goes back decades, but here’s the truth: Neither lens type is fundamentally better than the other.
+Instead, different lenses are useful for different situations, different budgets, and different shooting preferences.

-So if you’re struggling to choose between primes and zooms, you simply need to identify which lens type is right for you.
+Here’s what I think: if you’re struggling to choose between primes and zooms, you should start by identifying what you’re looking for in a new lens.
+From there, you can determine the lens type that matches your shooting requirements.
 And that’s where this article comes in handy.

-Below, I explain everything you need to know about primes and zoom lenses, including what zooms and primes actually are, as well as their main benefits and drawbacks.
-By the time you’ve finished reading, you’ll know which lens to buy.
+Below, I explain everything you need to know about primes and zoom lenses: what they are, how they work, plus their main benefits and drawbacks.
+By the time you’ve finished reading, you’ll be ready to shop for your next lens, and you’ll be able to make informed purchasing decisions that meet your needs as a photographer.

 Let’s dive right in!